corysabol/daship/README.md

 ## Installation

 ### Binary Release
-The recommend way to get `daship` is to download the binary for your platform from the [releases](https://github.com/corysabol/daship/releases)
+The recommended way to get `daship` is to download the binary for your platform from the [releases](https://github.com/corysabol/daship/releases)

 ### Build from source